renivimere/Smart_Home_2024/README.md

 Smart Home Project
 Group 07
 Agent 007
-MQTT for indoor sensor and smart socket.
+MQTT for Indoor Sensor and Smart Socket.
-CoAP for outdoor sensor and smart pump.
+CoAP for Outdoor Sensor and Smart Pump.